gflo3/gflo3.github.io/_projects/Final Project in Exploring Illinois Salaries.md

 ![50cents](/assets/pngs/50cents.png)

 This visualization gives some insight into the state's spending from property taxes.
-The key takeaway as noted is that less than half of property tax icnome for the state was going to services.
+The key takeaway as noted is that less than half of property tax income for the state was going to services.
 This means most was going to pensions, bonds, and interest, among other categories.

 # Contextual Visualization #2